 Dosage is based on your age.
 Different brands of hepatitis A/hepatitis B vaccine are available for different ages and may be given differently.

-If you are receiving the first hepatitis A/hepatitis B vaccine injection at a time when your doctor feels you may have been exposed to either hepatitis A or B, you will also receive an injection of immune globulin.
-Immune globulin is a dose of antibodies against the viruses and will immediately help protect you from developing an infection.
-These antibodies only last a few months.
-For long-term protection, it is important to follow your vaccination schedule exactly.
+For people who cannot get the vaccine before traveling or for whom the vaccine might not work, your doctor may also give an injection of immune globulin.
+Immune globulin contains antibodies against the viruses and will immediately help protect you from developing an infection.
+However, these antibodies last only a few months.
+For proper protection, it is important to carefully follow your vaccination schedule.

 Additional Twinrix Information